1. Owners of all residential rental properties in Lucas County must register with the Auditor.

 1. Housing Choice Voucher (formerly Section 8) properties are not exempt and must get a Lead-Safe Certificate.

-3. Applications for the Lead-Safe Certificate require a lead-safe report (e.g. clearance report) and a $25 fee and may be completed entirely online.
+3. Applications for the Lead-Safe Certificate require a lead-safe report (e.g. clearance report) and a $25 fee and must be completed entirely online.

 Visit our For Owners page for more information and resources available to property owners.